Pallet Jack Toolbox Talk – [Quick & Easy for 2023]

 A loaded pallet jack should always be kept at a safe speed to avoid errors.
 Move slowly, maintaining awareness of your surroundings at all times, including the presence of any obstructions or pedestrians along your path.

-Do not stand on the pallet jack while it is in motion, or at any other time.
+Do not stand on the pallet jack while it is in motion or at any other time.
 Never ride on a pallet jack for fun, or for any purpose other than to use the equipment to lift pallets.

-Remember to always push pallet jacks rather than pull them.
+Remember always to push pallet jacks rather than pull them.
 Pulling a pallet jack places a huge strain on your shoulder muscles and can result in rotator cuff injury.

 Never stand in front of a moving pallet jack.
 Additionally, never try to stop or brace the pallet jack with your foot.
 Keep your feet out from underneath the load at all times.